 How much does it cost to make an app?
 A very common question!

-The primary driver of price is the cost of labor.
-For example, hiring offshore developers will be exponentially cheaper than hiring domestic developers, and an established firm will cost you more than a freelance hire.
+The primary driver of the price of building an app is the cost of labor.
+For example, hiring offshore developers will be significantly cheaper than hiring domestic developers, and an established firm will cost you more than a freelance hire.

-Because there’s so many different variables, the price for a mobile app could range anywhere from $5,000 to $500,000; however, the price range will typically be somewhere between $100,000 and $300,000, with the entire development process taking 12-20 weeks.
+Because there’s so many different variables, the price for a mobile app could range anywhere from $5,000 to $500,000.
+However, the price range will typically be somewhere between $100,000 and $300,000, with the entire development process taking 12-20 weeks.

-Finding a development firm to make a great quality app very quickly and with an inexpensive budget is a red flag.
+Finding a development firm who claims they will make a great quality app very quickly and with an inexpensive budget is a red flag.
 You get what you pay for.
 If it seems to be good to be true…it probably is.

 Let’s assume you want a quality app, which leaves you to choose between a larger budget with a shorter development timeline or a smaller budget with a longer timeline.
 My preferred development timeframe is no longer than 12 weeks.
 Your total timeline will be longer because you also need time up-front for design and product definition.

 You are hiring a developer because they know how to execute and execute well.
 The only way they will build a core competency in programming software is if they have resources in-house.
 Unfortunately, it’s pretty easy for a firm to say “Of course!
 All of our developers are in-house,” when that’s often not the case.

 Ask who the specific team members would be on the project, and ask to see what past apps they have worked on.
 You can also ask to talk to the resources and evaluate their communication skills.

 This is an easy way for developers to charge on-shore rates for development and get a huge profit margins.
 By doing appropriate diligence on the actual team members, you can weed these firms out.

-A hybrid approach can work in situations where competent, on-shore engineering teams can work on the most important parts of a project while using cheaper, third party resources for the more menial tasks.
+A hybrid approach can work in situations where competent, onshore engineering teams can work on the most important parts of a project while using cheaper, third-party resources for the more menial tasks.
 However, without a true engineering team on-shore, this approach won’t work.

 Waterfall development depends on having a clear documentation process laid out up-front, before the development process begins, and closely following that process.
 With agile development, there’s hardly any documentation before starting development.
 Developers works in 1- or 2-week sprints and figure out code as they go.

 “Iterative development” is what we call a hybrid approach.
 There is some documentation up-front, like wireframes and mockups for key screens and functionality, but details and certain aspects are left to be figured out by the team during development.

 With waterfall development, there’s little flexibility, but you know exactly what you’re getting and how much it will cost.
 Plus, with meticulous record-keeping of a structured project, it’s easier to improve the process in the future.

 The lack of initial structure can often make the project more expensive than initially planned, but it allows for far more flexibility to adjust the product and account for feedback and changes.

-In a waterfall structure, you could set up a fixed fee for the work.
-You could spend X on design & documentation and then receive a fixed fee to develop your app for Y. However, it is inevitable that you are going to want to change something.
+In a waterfall structure, you can often set up a fixed fee for the work.
+You spend X on design and documentation and then spend a fixed fee to develop your app for Y. However, it is inevitable that you are going to want to change something.
 Enter Work Orders.

 In an agile or iterative structure, you can be billed for the amount of work effort performed.
 The firm will provide you an estimate of the rates that you’ll be billed.
 If billed hourly, check to see if they have time tracking software and and if you’ll have access to review it.
 And if it comes to an invoice dispute, see if there is a process in place to handle the situation.

-Your “locked-in” price can be deceiving when you account for the total cost including future work orders.
+Your “locked-in” price can be deceiving when you account for the total cost including future work orders and longer time to market.
 The ultimate goal is to get a great product that will accomplish your business objective.

 Things you want to know include: Who made the estimate?
 Does that person have a thorough understanding of what you are trying to make?
 Have you talked to that person?
 Have they worked on similar apps and used similar technologies?

 To be safe, assume your developer will go 20% over budget.
 I hate to say it, but that’s the state of the industry.

-Paying close attention to these 5 factors will help you get a better idea of what your app development budget will look like.
-The right app development won’t be cheap, but it’ll be well worth the cost.
+Paying close attention to these 5 factors will help you get a better idea of what your app development budget should look like.